 Visiting Professor of Social Thought and History

-Lorraine Daston is Director at the Max Planck Institute for the History of Science, Berlin, and regular visiting professor in the Committee on Social Thought.
+Lorraine Daston is Director emerita at the Max Planck Institute for the History of Science, Berlin, Permanent Fellow of the Wissenschaftskolleg zu Berlin, and regular visiting professor in the Committee on Social Thought.
 Her work focuses on the history of rationality, especially but not exclusively scientific rationality.
-She has written on the history of wonder, objectivity, observation, the moral authority of nature, probability, Cold War rationality, and scientific modernity.
-Her current book projects are a history of the origins of the scientific community and a reflection on what science has to do with modernity.
+She has written on the history of wonder, objectivity, observation, the moral authority of nature, probability theory, Cold War rationality, and scientific modernity.
+Her current book projects are a history of the origins of international science and a reflection on what science has to do with modernity.

 Selected Recent Publications